bulchuk/games-analysis/business-decision-making/README.md

 # Project - Business decision-making

-## Data
+## Business area

-Testing hypotheses to increase the revenue of an online store.

-We have 3 (three) dataframes: hypothesis, orders and visitors.
+Online Store

 ## Task

-Prioritize hypotheses and analyze the results of the A/B test.
+To prioritize hypotheses and to evaluate the results of A/B testing by various methods, using the data of the online store.

-## Libraries
+## Libraries and Skills
-*pandas, matplotlib, scipy, datetime, numpy*
+*pandas, matplotlib, scipy, datetime, numpy, A/B-tests, testing of statistical hypothesis*

+## Сonclusion

+Prioritization of hypotheses according to the ICE and RICE frameworks was carried out.
+Then I analyzed the results of the A/-test, built charts of cumulative revenue, average check, conversion by group, and then calculated the statistical significance of differences in conversions and average checks for raw and cleaned data.
+Based on the analysis, I decided that it was not advisable to continue the test.